4aiman/MultiCraft_game/mods/hud/README.txt

 - Uses better textures for Hotbar
 - Uses texture for crosshair
 - Positions of builtin statbars can be changed via "hud.conf" file
-- Experimental "ItemWheel" that replaces the hotbar (must be enabled by adding "hud_item_wheel = true" in minetest.conf)
+- Experimental "ItemWheel" that replaces the hotbar (must be enabled by adding "hud_item_wheel = true" in multicraft.conf)

 This mod gets provided as Modpack aswell, which includes the hunger mod (https://github.com/BlockMen/hunger) More information concerning the hunger mechanics can be get there.

-This mod supports the 3d_armor mod by stu (https://github.com/stujones11/minetest-3d_armor)
+This mod supports the 3d_armor mod by stu (https://github.com/stujones11/multicraft-3d_armor)